uviclibraries/excel/statistical-functions.md

 3. In the Add-Ins box, check the Analysis ToolPak check box, and then click OK.
 4. If Analysis ToolPak is not listed in the Add-Ins available box, click Browse to locate it.
 5. If you are prompted that the Analysis ToolPak is not currently installed on your computer, click Yes to install it.
+6. Now there should be a "Data Analysis" button in the Data tab.

 **macOS**:
 1. Click the Tools menu, and then click Excel Add-ins.